Marcus Douthit: Philippine national team

 Douthit also represented the Philippines in both the 2011 William Jones Cup and 2011 FIBA Asia Championship.
 In that year's FIBA Asia Championship, he averaged 21.9 points and 12.2 rebounds for Smart Gilas, which finished fourth overall in the tournament.

+In 2012, Douthit helped Gilas get as far as the semifinals of the 2012 FIBA Asia Cup.

+In the 2013 FIBA Asia Championship, Douthit led Gilas to the semis.
+There, against South Korea, he got injured but his teammates stepped up and defeated South Korea to get into the finals.
+Gilas finished the tournament with a silver medal.

+For the 2014 FIBA World Cup, Douthit wasn't fielded by Gilas, and his spot went to Andray Blatche.
+Due to Blatche's ineligibility in the 2014 Asian Games, he was able to play for Gilas once again.
+Against Kazakhstan, with Gilas needing to win by 11 to get into the semifinals, he tried scoring on his own goal to send the game to overtime where they could have won by the needed margin, but the basket was nullified and Gilas won by only two points.

+In 2015, Douthit was called up for that year's SEA Games.
+He helped lead Gilas to a gold medal.
+In August of that year, he confirmed that the SBP decided not to renew his contract, ending his time with Gilas.

 Filipino naturalization

 In February 2011, former Samahang Basketbol ng Pilipinas executive director Noli Eala announced that Douthit's application for Filipino naturalization has already been transmitted for signature to the office of Philippine President Benigno Aquino III.
 Thirty days after February 9, the day the application reached the president's office at Malacañan Palace, Douthit would secure his Filipino citizenship with or without Aquino's signature.